+Progress Code PM6IE23-D

-Progress Code PM6IE22FD Module Type Tutorials Course Coordinator Dutch for German students Andreas Grün (GRUA01) Course Coordinator Dutch for international students Caroline van der Hoek (HOEC02) Lecturers Dutch for German students Ilze Raath (RAAI03) Lecturers Dutch for international students Ilze Raath (RAAI03)
+Module Type Tutorials

+Course Coordinator Dutch for German students Andreas Grün (GRUA01)

+Course Coordinator Dutch for international students Andreas Grün (GRUA01)

+Lecturers Dutch for German students

+Lecturers Dutch for international students

 Domain Domain Category PLO's MLO's Ways of Working 5 (WW5) International Business Communication Students can use one or two additional languages to facilitate international business.
 Student can understand and use familiar everyday expressions and very basic phrases aimed at the satisfaction of needs of a concrete type.
 Student can introduce him/herself and others and can ask and answer questions about personal details such as where he/she lives, people he/she knows and things he/she has.
 Student can interact in a simple way provided the other person talks slowly and clearly and is prepared to help.